Gør som tusindvis af andre bogelskere

 Mauricio es un hombre que ha luchado por llegar al estatus en el que se encuentra.
 Sin embargo, no es arrogante; él es muy humilde.
 Hasta que lo cruces.
 Ha dejado atrás una vida de asesinatos y crímenes para convertirse en una persona de la que su madre habría estado orgullosa.
 Chico tiene otros planes.
 Empeñado en ser el número uno, Chico lleva a Mauricio al viaje de su vida, obligándolo a hacer cosas que juró que nunca volvería a hacer.
 El amor de una mujer es la única razón por la que acepta.
 El amor será por siempre Nuestra Magia...

-A new building appears in downtown Los Angeles.
-It is ninety stories tall with a dragon-headed man sitting in a chair on the roof.
+A ninety story building appears in downtown Los Angeles with a dragon-headed man sitting in a chair on the roof.
 Nobody seems to notice its sudden appearance, except the Circle of Augustus.
 Jat the Deceiver wants to drag L.A. into the Underworld.
-How will the building figure in his plan?
+Somehow, he will use the Dragon Head Building to do it.
 "The book had me on my toes the entire time, every encounter the team had with the demons sent chills down my spine." -- Fiverr ReviewerFans of Ilona Andrews and Jim Butcher will love this 3rd book of the Red Souls of the Underworld Series.
-A ninety-story building rises on the downtown L.A. skyline, replacing a bank building that stood there the day before, and no one in the city seems to notice anything has changed.
-It is the power base of Jat the Deceiver.
-He will use it to complete his plan for control of LA.
 Gem gives the order to the Circle of Augustus.
 'Destroy the Dragon Head Building'.
 The Wall of Unknowing still has L.A. under a suffocating blanket of lightning and static.
 The Circle is beset by uncontrolled emotions and must fight their way through all the psychic disturbance to reach the ominous building before Jat uses it to mount a brutal attack on the city.
-The question is, how will the Circle destroy a structure as huge and impregnable as the Dragon Head Building before Jat does his worst?
+How will the Circle keep their heads while everyone else is losing theirs and destroy a structure as huge and impregnable as the Dragon Head Building before Jat does his worst?
 "I especially love the other worldly elements infused at the end-physical and light bodies, the choices souls can make, and the healing elements involved, and love." -- Cherie Kephart, award winning author of A Few Minor Adjustments

 "Only those of us who have walked on sharp stones can tell others what it is like.
 Shelly Knox, the author of this book, has been thrown down on such stones.
 She has known such a path all her fifty-four years.In this life, no one gets a prize for those who suffered the most.
 There is no thick skin to cover the innocence of a child.
 The inward retreat of a constantly abused child knows almost no relief.As I read this book, my caring heart feels her earliest wounds.
 I started teaching Latin to Shelly in fifth grade when she was nine years old.
 Her ebony skin shone.
 A child with nowhere to turn.
 There was no unconditional love, no safety for her from any family, but she did have a few friends, not many, from the neighborhood.
 That could help her out somewhat in her time of trouble.Such an intolerable life does produce an extreme need for relief, even an exit strategy.
 As a child, Shelly began to look for ways to take her life.Her years of courage continue now into a now-loving grandmother whose work as a caretaker for seniors is a miracle daily.
 The shackles of PTSD still rattle, but close memories of grace and survival see her through.>JAMES VILLAREAL, June 12, 2021